Necessary Explanations About The Sun + Its Side Effects And Benefits

 Light and Energy: The Sun emits light and energy across the electromagnetic spectrum, from radio waves to gamma rays, with the bulk of its energy output in the form of visible light and heat.

-Role in the Solar System
+Role In The Solar System

 Gravitational Center: The Sun’s gravity governs the orbits of the planets, asteroids, comets, and other objects in the solar system.